th3nd/steambanchecker/README.md

 displays banned people from your friendslist

 #### how to use:
-> input ur api key and profile link into info.txt "apikey *space* link
+> input ur api key and profile link into info.txt "apikey *space* link"
 >
 > set ur friends list to public in privacy settings
 >